titman/LCDebugger/README.md

 ## LCDebugger
 LCDebugger is a local/remote debugging tools.
-You could input some commands like the terminal.
-(Don't need to jailbreak)
+You can input some commands like a terminal.
+(Without needing you to jailbreak)

 ## What LCDebugger Does
 - Real-time remote  preview screen of device .